Walking on the Milky Way (song)

 "Walking on the Milky Way" is a song by the English electronic band Orchestral Manoeuvres in the Dark (OMD).
 It was released as a single on 5 August 1996 and appeared on their Universal album a month later.
-The song reached number 17 on the UK Singles Chart, becoming the group's first UK top-20 hit in over five years, and their last UK top-40 single.
+The song reached number 17 on the UK singles chart, becoming the group's first UK top-20 hit in over five years, and their last UK top-40 single.
 The band were flanked by a full string orchestra for their Top of the Pops performance of the song broadcast on 16 August 1996.

-Reception
+Critical reception

 Simon Williams of NME called the song "seethingly splendid" and "euphorically daft".
 In a retrospective article, AllMusic critic Dave Thompson praised Andy McCluskey's "rousing" vocal, and wrote, "With its sublime melody and a suitably anthemic chorus, this stellar single, released in August 1996, was a deserving Top 20 British hit."
 Jack Watkins of Record Collector described the track as a "powerful song" that "went largely unnoticed by radio stations".